Mooshua/Noobert/README.md

 Noobert runs on a powerful core, with extensibility a priority.
 It uses MongoDB to store information about users

 ## Technology
+While optional, it is probably not a bad idea to be familiar with the subjects below before running your own server.

  - MongoDB
  - NodeJS + NPM
  - Discord.js